itzzSVR-tech/Placement-Training/README.md

 ## Arrays

-1. Find the Largest Element in the Array and print (DONE)
+1. Find the Largest Element in the Array and print
-2. Find the frequency of even numbers and odd numbers in an Array (DONE)
+2. Find the frequency of even numbers and odd numbers in an Array
-3. Search an Element in an Array (DONE)
+3. Search an Element in an Array
-4. Move all zeros to the end (DONE)
+4. Move all zeros to the end
-5. Find the Majority Element in an Array (DONE)
+5. Find the Majority Element in an Array

 ### Practice